With 13 countries and 4.3 billion people, the Asia-Pacific (APAC) region presents a huge opportunity for merchants to scale their business.

 E-wallets — also known as digital or mobile wallets — are electronic versions of physical wallets.
 US-based merchants might be familiar with e-wallets such as Apple Pay, Google Wallet, PayPal and Venmo.
 In APAC, Alipay, Paytm and Go-Pay are just some of the widely used e-wallets.

-E-wallets allow users to securely store digital payment methods on a smartphone app so they can make payments both online or in a physical store, without having to memorize individual PIN codes and passwords.
+E-wallets allow users to securely store digital payment methods on a smartphone app so they can make payments both online or in a physical store, without having to memorise individual PIN codes and passwords.
 These methods can include credit or debit cards, gift cards, coupons and more.
 You can use your e-wallet to buy goods online and at physical stores, earn and transfer rewards points, and even send money to other users.

 E-wallets use mobile apps, cameras, near-field communication (NFC) and security measures such as tokenization and biometrics to create a safe, frictionless and convenient payment experience.
 You'd typically fund your e-wallet by entering your credit or debit card information, linking it to your bank account, or loading it with cash deposited into kiosks at convenience stores.
 This information is then encrypted and available once you authorize the wallet.
 You can then use the e-wallet to pay for your purchases.